Vyral/john-fraker/_posts/2019-02-08-the-one-mistake-that-could-cost-you-a-fortune.md

 {% include pullquote.html %}
 {: .present-before-paste}

 They still wanted to sell the home to get the money for their mother’s health care.
-Because the property was held in joint tenancy, however, they didn’t get nearly as much on the home sale as they could have.
+Because the property was held in joint tenancy, however, they were facing a tax bill of several hundred thousand dollars!
+All because the deed was in joint tenancy, not community property.
 {: .present-before-paste}

 Obviously, I can’t give you legal advice.
 However, if you'd like to take a look at your deed to see how your property is titled, don’t hesitate to give me a call or send me an email.
 I can also refer you to an attorney or CPA in your area who can help you decide what's right for your family.